AdoptAClassroom.org

-AdoptAClassroom.org is a national nonprofit organization based in Minneapolis, MN that provides funding for school supplies to classrooms and needy families.
+AdoptAClassroom.org is a national nonprofit organization based in Minneapolis, Minnesota, that provides funding for school supplies to classrooms and needy families.
 It was founded in 1998.

 Current and past corporate partners include Burlington, Quaker, Staples, Farmers Insurance, Lane Bryant, Maurices, Great Clips, Subaru, OfficeMax, Jones New York, StubHub, Coach, and Office Depot.

 History

-AdoptAClassroom.org was founded in 1998 by Jamie Rosenberg in Miami, FL.
+AdoptAClassroom.org was founded in 1998 by Jamie Rosenberg in Miami, Florida.
 In 2011, Bob Thacker was hired as the Executive Director of AdoptAClassroom.org and the organization moved to Minneapolis, Minnesota.

 Ann Pifer is the current Executive Director of AdoptAClassroom.org.

-How it works
+Method

-Any K-12 teachers or schools in the United States can register and share their stories and supply needs online.
+Any K–12 teachers or schools in the United States can register and share their stories and supply needs online.
 Donors can search the website to locate specific schools and classrooms that need supplies.
 Donors can give to a specific teacher/school, search for a teacher/school in their community, or give to a Spotlight Fund.
 Teachers can spend the funds immediately.
 Donors receive thank you emails, impact stories, and a list of supplies purchased by their adopted classroom.

-Disaster Relief Program
+Disaster relief program

 Since 2012, AdoptAClassroom.org's disaster relief program has helped US schools after devastating natural disasters in Paradise, California following massive wildfires (2019); Puerto Rico following Hurricane Maria (2018); Texas following Hurricane Harvey (2018); North Carolina and South Carolina following Hurricane Florence (2018); Baton Rouge, Louisiana following flood damage (2016); Moore, Oklahoma after tornado damage (2013); New York, New York following Hurricane Sandy (2012); and more.